-Focus on guiding entrepreneurs with proven products and strong teams through the fundraising process.
-Often, the focus is on getting money, and not on understanding the principles of receiving capital.
+Our Strong teams focus on guiding entrepreneurs with proven products through the fundraising process.
+Often the focus is on securing money, and not on understanding the principles of receiving capital.

-Such requires a well thought out capitalisation plan which is often eschewed by entrepreneurs in the early stages, and usually leaves one investor owning a majority of a company, with little investment.
-There is a required strategy to execute proper anti-dilution mechanism for founders.
-My focus is on enabling capital to fuel growth and expansion toward this, not for it to ‘buy’ ownership of a company.
+These principals require a well-thought out capitalisation plan which is often eschewed by entrepreneurs in the early stages, and can usually leave one investor owning a majority of a company, however with little investment.
+There is an important strategy to executing a proper anti-dilution mechanism for founders.
+My focus is on enabling the secured capital to fuel growth and expansion toward this growth, not for it to ‘buy’ ownership of a company.

-My network is extensive and includes many business people that have founded, built and scaled billion-dollar companies.
-I pride myself on presenting investable companies and entrepreneurs to them after some tweaking.
+My network is extensive and includes many business people who have founded, built and scaled billion-dollar companies.
+I pride myself on presenting investable companies and their entrepreneurs to these networks after applying our strategies.

 More often than not, start-ups are not governed in a way that optimises performance and decision making.
 Despite the best intentions and great experience, the reality is that time and energy is repeatedly wasted by startup CEOs and their directors.

-Every founder requires the support and backing to take their raw talent and turn themselves into an execution machine.
-Seeing through the fog allows founders to execute and I will let you know what matters and what doesn’t.
-At the end of the day, one most focus on the now, and remove all distractions.
-Detaching emotion is hard, but can be a powerful ally in navigating the torrent of negative feelings that startups can create.
+Every founder requires the support and backing to take their raw talent and turn themselves into a highly skilled and capable strategist.
+Seeing through the fog allows founders to execute their plan.
+I will advise you on what matters and what doesn’t.
+At the end of the day, keeping a focus on the now, and removing all distractions and staying objective can be a powerful ally in navigating the torrent of requirements that startups can create.

 With our guidance, smart entrepreneurs can become savvy business people ready to scale multi-million to billion dollar businesses.
 The road is bumpy and long.
 It predominantly starts out with not enough money and fundamental uncertainty.
 However, if the product is well researched and actually wanted, it can be monetised and a distribution strategy can be executed, then the outcomes can be prosperous.